arahman6/CS435DE/Assignment/Lab 02/Lab02.md

-# Lab 2: Asymptotic Analysis
+# Problem 01: Asymptotic Analysis

 ## Problem Statement
 Determine the **asymptotic running time** of the following procedure: